 Apples and Peanut Butter

-Raisins are a fun snack that can be eaten alone or combined with other snacks, such as pretzels or fruits and veggies.
+Dried fruit like raisins are a fun snack that can be eaten alone or combined with other snacks, such as pretzels or fruits and veggies.
 Toddlers also love the individual snack size raisin boxes!
 You can also use raisins to make your own trail mix.

 You cannot go wrong with applesauce if you opt for the kind with no added sugar.
 I prefer the squeezable pouches because they are easy to take on the go, but you can also buy the cups.